dstd/Keepitquiet/README.md

-## Silent Wake
+## Keepitquiet
-Your Android TV shouldn't scare you with a loud sound when you turn it on.
+Your phone or TV shouldn't scare you with a loud sounds.
+Originally the app was designed for TV, so that when I turn it on in the morning it wouldn't scream into my ears, and I could choose appropriate volume level.

-Tiny app to choose the volume level you want to hear on TV's awakening.
+It helps one to control the sound volume with these options:
+- reduces when device is turned off (if there's no playback)
+- reduces when playback ends
+- highlights the muted volume when playback is started, by showing the volume control (so that you can quickly adjust the volume)
+- combines the volume control for ringer and notifications (for ex-iPhoners)